 Hundreds of lineworkers from across the country will gather in Colorado Springs to compete in the American Public Power Association (APPA) Lineworkers Rodeo.

-Competitors will descend on the Rock Ledge Ranch Historic Site to demonstrate how quickly and safely they can climb power poles, hang transformers, rescue injured workers and perform rope tosses and other duties commonly required of lineworkers.
+Competitors will descend on property adjacent to the Rock Ledge Ranch Historic Site on March 30 to demonstrate how quickly and safely they can climb power poles, hang transformers, rescue injured workers and perform rope tosses and other duties commonly required of lineworkers.

 The rodeo is free and open to the public!